 The 3D printer is a term used in a computer-based printer that can with high precision print 3-dimensional prints mostly by using different types of plastic that add on layers by layers of plastic, in one or two colours or even multi-colours (more advanced and expensive).
 The fast development of 3D technology makes it difficult to keep most people updated.
-Nevertheless, I will call this the next industrial revolution and making Internet step out of the cyber world (abstract) and into becoming specific reality.
+Nevertheless, I will call this the next industrial revolution and making Internet step out of the cyber world (abstract) and into becoming a specific reality.

 3D-printer is capable of fabricating anything from toys, shoes, food decoration to body parts to entire houses.
-Personal fabrication devices make it possible to manufacture custom objects on-demand without expensive and environmental costly shipping around the world (Internet of things) See The Fab Home Project and body scanning technology in the Eco-Fashion Encyclopedia.
+Personal fabrication devices make it possible to manufacture custom objects on-demand without expensive and environmental costly shipping around the world (Internet of things) See The Fab Home Project and body scanning technology

 - Fab the coming revolution on your desktop from personal computers to personal fabrication By Neil Gershenfeld.

 - Smart things ubiquitous computing user experience design by Mike Kuniavsky published Morgan Kaufmann